JuliaComputing/ScoringEngineDemo.jl/webinar.md

 # End-to-End machine-learning workflow on JuliaHub

-> In this webinar, we’ll present how a complete machine-learning can be built using Julia on JuliaHub.
+> Welcome to this webinar covering an end-to-end machine learning workflow.
+Today, we’ll cover how a complete machine-learning can be built using Julia.
+We'll leverage JuliaHub, yet all the code is compatible to run locally on a regular laptop.
 Key steps from data ingestion to deployment as a web service will be covered, including preprocessing and hyper-parameter search.
-A special accent will be made on building a reproducible process and taking advantage of distributed computing to accelerate model discovery.
+We will pay special attention on building a reproducible process and taking advantage of distributed computing to accelerate model discovery.

 ## Intro

 The problem we'll tackle today come from Insurance Pricing Challenge hosted by AI Crowd.
-For today's task, we'll develop a model to assess the probability for an insurer to make a claim during the next year.
+For today's task, we'll develop a model to assess the probability that an insured file a claim during the next year.

 This takes the form of a the very common binary regression problem.
 It is similar to scenarios where one wants to assess an applicant's credit risk, or the probability to convert a prospect into a sale or renew a contract.

 All the code is available as a Julia project on JuliaComputing's GitHub.

 In the upcoming steps, we'll look to bring this project to deployment, hosting web api serving our model predictions, both for a simple neural network and a gradient boosted trees.

+Let's go ahead and start with the data ingestion.

 ## Data Loading